-Popcorn ceilings were popular in new home constructions and renovations in the mid-1900s because they were easy to spray on, hid imperfections, and blocked out some noise.
+Popcorn ceilings were popular in new home constructions and renovations in the mid-1900s because they were easy to spray on, hid imperfections, and lessened noise.
 Also called a cottage cheese ceiling, stucco ceiling, or acoustic ceiling, this was a favorite material for bedrooms, hallways and, in some cases, the whole house.

 Clean Your Popcorn Ceilings At Least Once A Year

-Tools You’ll Need
+What You’ll Need

 When it comes to cleaning your popcorn ceiling, there are a few different methods from which you can choose.
 A mixture of all or some of them may make the process feel a bit easier and quicker.
 The method you decide upon will also depend on the supplies you already have in your home.